Date: September 6, 2016

 After the procession, there are four races, where the participants are split depending on the age and type of craft they are piloting.
 Most race watchers are there for the Campioni su Gondolini, which features a number of smaller, customized gondolas that are designed specifically for swift passage through the water.

-To attend the event (at least in a fashion where you can get a good seat) there is a fee, which ranges anywhere from €12.50 to €50 depending on your age and location of seating.
+To attend the event (at least where you can get a good seat) there is a fee, which ranges anywhere from €12.50 to €50 depending on your age and location of seating.
 More details can be found on the official site.

 Photo credit: Pecold